zakonweb/algorithms-A2/BUBBLE SORT/Bubble Sort Variations/Bubble Sort 1D Array/README.md

-Here is a detailed explanation of the code:
+Here is a detailed explanation of the codes above:

 The code implements various bubble sorting algorithms' variations for an integer array of size 10.
 It presents a menu to the user with the following options: